iisshaun/iisshaun-port/content/pages/index.md

       text:
         textAlign: left
     subtitle: Below you will see some of the work I've created over the years.
-  - type: TextSection
-    colors: colors-f
-    variant: variant-a
-    title: ''
-    subtitle: Below you will see some of the work I've created over the years.
-    text: >
-      <div style="text-align: left">This includes:

-      *   UI assets for layouts I've designed, and implementation of these inside Unreal Engine, Unity and Godot, including the bulk of the UI/UX programming for the later projects.

-      *   Logos and branding for companies, games and fake entities inside of those game universes.

-      *   Marketing material, both for storefronts like Steam and also physical media such as PAX, Gamescom etc.

-      *   I've also completed projects requiring UI Shaders, Level Design, Lighting, Game Design, and Textures</div>
-    elementId: ''
-    styles:
-      self:
-        height: auto
-        width: wide
-        padding:
-          - pt-28
-          - pb-28
-          - pl-4
-          - pr-4
-        justifyContent: center
-      title:
-        textAlign: center
-      subtitle:
-        textAlign: center
-      text:
-        textAlign: center
   - colors: colors-f
     type: FeaturedProjectsSection
     elementId: ''